Sustainability | SocietyRespect for Human Rights

 Working Hours and Fair Wage Management

-At each site, appropriate wages, allowances, bonuses, other temporary payments, and retirement benefits are defined in work rules and labor agreements (such as collective labor agreements) based on the labor-related laws of each country.
+At each site, the principle of equal pay for equal work is respected, based on the relevant labor laws and regulations in that country, and appropriate wages, allowances, bonuses, other temporary payments, and retirement benefits are defined in work rules and labor agreements (such as collective labor agreements).
 We comply with all wage-related laws concerning minimum wages, statutory benefits, overtime, etc., in each country and have internal regulations or procedures to ensure compliance with these laws.
 Employees are notified of their wages through pay slips or electronic data and are paid directly within the prescribed pay period and time.
 Measures are also taken to prevent excessive labor hours beyond legal limits, with risk-specific countermeasures at each manufacturing site.
 For example, if there is a 60-hour or lower work hour limit as stipulated by the Responsible Business Alliance (RBA) Code of Conduct, we notify relevant employees to prevent exceeding these limits.
 Additionally, in countries with a high risk of excessive labor, the headquarters' human resources function (global HR) continues monitoring.

-For suppliers, the TDK Supplier Code of Conduct outlines our stance on long working hours, overtime, compensation, and minimum wages.
+For suppliers, the TDK Group Business Partner Code of Conduct outlines our stance on long working hours, overtime, compensation, and minimum wages.

 Occupational Safety and Health

-Recognizing that a safe and healthy working environment is critical for protecting our employees and therefore is of the utmost importance to TDK, TDK has updated the TDK Group Occupational Health/Safety and Environmental Charter and promotes safe and healthy working conditions in 2022.
-We also established a ‘Health and Safety’ agenda in the TDK Supplier Code of Conduct and indicate our approach for identification and reduction of potential safety risks in the working environment, response to emergencies, occupational accidents and diseases, internal communication for safety and health, etc.
+Recognizing that a safe and healthy working environment is critical for protecting our employees and therefore is of the utmost importance to TDK, TDK promotes safe and healthy working conditions in line with the TDK Group Occupational Health/Safety and Environmental Charter, which was updated in 2022.
+We also established a ‘Health and Safety’ agenda in the TDK Group Business Partner Code of Conduct and indicate our approach for identification and reduction of potential safety risks in the working environment, response to emergencies, occupational accidents and diseases, internal communication for safety and health, etc.

 Related link